Mount Etna, Sicily, Italy (37.7°N, 15.0°E)

 -

-The rightmost portion of the spectrogram is dominated by high-intensity, broadband red/white saturation that masks th…
+The rightmost portion of the spectrogram is dominated by a high-intensity, broadband noise event that obscures the st…

 -